-As noted in relation to Option 3, this option will involve relatively modest direct costs to decommission assets and set up a network support agreement.
+As noted in relation to Option 3, this option would involve relatively modest direct costs to decommission assets and set up a network support agreement.
 The principal costs of this option is the cost of procuring network support.
-As we received no responses to the non-network options report, this option is no longer considered credible and is not considered further in this DPAR.
+As we received no responses to the non-network options report, this option is no longer considered credible and is not considered further.

-5.5 Option 5: Replace 66kV circuit breakers and poor condition 22kV circuit breakers
+5.5.
+Option 5: Replace 66kV circuit breakers and poor condition 22kV circuit breakers

-This option replaces the six condition five 66kV circuit breakers, and five condition five 22 kV circuit breakers in situ.
+This option replaces the six 66kV circuit breakers that are in very poor (C5) condition, and five condition five 22 kV circuit breakers in situ.

-The estimated capital cost for this option is \$8.38 million in real 2022 dollars, including overheads..
+The estimated capital cost for this option is \$8.38 million in real 2022 dollars, including overheads.

-5.6 Option 6: Replace 66kV circuit breakers and all 22kV circuit breakers
+5.6.
+Option 6: Replace 66kV circuit breakers and all 22kV circuit breakers

-This option replaces the six condition five 66kV circuit breakers in situ and replaces the existing 22kV switchgear with two new indoor 22kV switchboards.
+This option replaces the six 66kV circuit breakers that are in very poor (C5) condition in situ and replaces the existing 22kV switchgear with two new indoor 22kV switchboards.